michaelcho/redberry/README.md

 - Start using Redberry in your Flask app in 3 lines
 - Display posts and categories
 - Create, update, and delete in the included admin panel
+- Includes rich text editor
 - Customizable templates
-- Built with Bootstrap for easy modification
+- Built with Bootstrap for easy modification, and mobile-optimized / responsive

 ## Installation
 `pip install redberry`